-30. On 7 March 2012 Mr Philson wrote again to HMRC providing further information.
-Explaining the LLP structure, the letter stated:

-"In the LLP structure there are two Designated Members of the partnership, these are Future Films (Management Services) Limited and Future Films (Partnership Services) Limited."

-31. HMRC wrote on 28 March 2012 to FCPMS, FCPPS, FFMS and FFPS at 10 Old Burlington Street, for the attention of Mr Philson, with reference to his letters of 30 November 2011 and 7 March 2012.
+- 30 On 7 March 2012 Mr Philson wrote again to HMRC providing further information.
+Explaining the LLP structure, the letter stated: "In the LLP structure there are two designated members of the partnership, these are Future Films (Management Services) Ltd and Future Films (Partnership Services) Ltd." - 31 HMRC wrote on 28 March 2012 to FCPMS, FCPPS, FFMS and FFPS at 10 Old Burlington Street, for the attention of Mr Philson, with reference to his letters of 30 November 2011 and 7 March 2012.
 Again the letter included GPs 1-7 and LLPs 1-14 in the subject matter.
 It was a short letter, to the effect that there was a large amount of data to review but HMRC hoped to be in a position to make a full response in May.
-The letter concluded:

-"In the meantime, if there are any aspects of my enquiry you wish to discuss then please do not hesitate to call me on the direct line above."

-There was further correspondence in April between Mr Philson and HMRC about GP 1.

-- 32. On 1 June 2012 HMRC sent so-called primary enquiry letters in respect of LLPs 4-7.
-They were addressed to Future Screen Ventures (30) Limited ("FSV30"), Future Screen Ventures (31) Limited ("FSV31"), Future Screen Ventures (32) Limited ("FSV32") and Future Screen Ventures (33) Limited ("FSV33") respectively.
+The letter concluded: "In the meantime, if there are any aspects of my inquiry you wish to discuss then please do not hesitate to call me on the direct line above."
+There was further correspondence in April between Mr Philson and HMRC about GP 1. - 32 On 1 June 2012 HMRC sent so-called primary inquiry letters in respect of LLPs 4-7.
+They were addressed to Future Screen Ventures (30) Ltd ("FSV30"), Future Screen Ventures (31) Ltd ("FSV31"), Future Screen Ventures (32) Ltd ("FSV32") and Future Screen Ventures (33) Ltd ("FSV33") respectively.
 The address of each of these companies was 10 Old Burlington Street, London.
-In his witness statement Mr Jacobs says that he believes that these were identified as the addressees of the letters for the same reasons as before, in other words box 11.3 in the tax returns were blank and it was believed that these were entities associated with the promoter of the scheme. - 33.
-The same day, 1 June 2012, HMRC also sent courtesy letters to all of the members of LLPs 4-7 listed in the relevant LLP's partnership return, informing them that HMRC intended to enquire into the partnership return of the relevant LLP.
+In his witness statement Mr Jacobs says that he believes that these were identified as the addressees of the letters for the same reasons as before, in other words box 11.3 in the tax returns were blank and it was believed that these were entities associated with the promoter of the scheme.

+33 The same day, 1 June 2012, HMRC also sent courtesy letters to all of the members of LLPs 4-7 listed in the relevant LLP's partnership return, informing them that HMRC intended to inquire into the partnership return of the relevant LLP.
 (There was one named partner where HMRC cannot produce evidence that a courtesy letter was sent; there is no need to say anything more about this.)
-FFMS and FFPS were not identified as members of the LLP in the tax returns, as explained earlier, so courtesy letters were not sent to them. - 34.
-Mr Philson emailed HMRC on 21 June 2012, "in relation to your letters dated 1 June 2012 opening enquiries into the tax returns for the year ended 5 April 2011 for Dean Street Productions No 3-8 LLP."
-In the email, Mr Philson also referred to a discussion with HMRC that day.
+FFMS and FFPS were not identified as members of the LLP in the tax returns, as explained earlier, so courtesy letters were not sent to them.

+34 Mr Philson e-mailed HMRC on 21 June 2012, "in relation to your letters dated 1 June 2012 opening inquiries into the tax returns for the year ended 5 April 2011 for Dean Street Productions No 3-8 LLP."
+In the e-mail, Mr Philson also referred to a discussion with HMRC that day.
 He promised to send sample information for one partnership.
 Following this FCP engaged with HMRC about LLPs 4-7.
-(In June 2013

-HMRC was notified of another agent of LLPs 4-7, Atcha & Associates Ltd, which subsequently also dealt with HMRC.)
+(In June 2013 HMRC was notified of another agent of LLPs 4-7, Atcha & Associates Ltd, which subsequently also dealt with HMRC.)

-- 35. In early February 2013 HMRC wrote four letters to FFMS at 10 Old Burlington Street, "as the nominated partner of" LLPs 4-7, making a without prejudice settlement offer of the ongoing enquiries into the partnerships. - 36.
-Following enactment of Schedule 32 of the Finance Act 2014, HMRC issued Partner Payment Notices to members of the Dean Street Productions GPs and LLPs at various times between mid March and early June 2015.
+35 In early February 2013 HMRC wrote four letters to FFMS at 10 Old Burlington Street, "as the nominated partner of" LLPs 4-7, making a without prejudice settlement offer of the ongoing inquireis into the partnerships.

+36 Following enactment of Schedule 32 to the Finance Act 2014, HMRC issued partner payment notices to members of the Dean Street Productions GPs and LLPs at various times between mid March and early June 2015.